bagisto/bagisto-docs/src/api/introduction.md

 - **Headless Commerce** - Power modern frontend frameworks
 - **Mobile Apps** - Reduce bandwidth with precise data queries
 - **Custom Storefronts** - Build unique shopping experiences
-- **Real-time Applications** - Efficient data synchronization

 **Key Features:**
 - Single endpoint for all operations
 - Flexible query structure - fetch exactly what you need
-- Real-time subscriptions support
 - Built on Laravel Lighthouse
-- Type-safe schema with introspection
+- Type-safe schema with introspection and a GraphiQL playground

 ::: tip Modern Development
 GraphQL is perfect for modern frontend frameworks like React, Vue, and React Native.
 Check out our [GraphQL API Guide](./graphql-api) to get started.